 Created through a partnership between the National Park Service's

-new and exciting cooperative project.
+a new and exciting cooperative project.
 As part of the Department

 of the Interior's strategy to revitalize communities by promoting

-public awareness of history and encouraging tourists to visit
+public awareness of history and encouraging tourists to visit historic

-historic places throughout the nation, the National Register of
+places throughout the nation, the National Register of Historic

-areas throughout the United States to create online travel itineraries.
+throughout the United States to create online travel itineraries.